-On January 25, 2024, CDFW received an application and corresponding fee payment from the Permittee requesting a major amendment to the ITP.
-The request includes adding 0.5 acre to the Project footprint associated with repairing and stabilizing a landslide above a haul road.
-CDFW finds that this Amendment (Amendment No. 2) is a Major Amendment, as defined in California Code of Regulations, title 14, section 783.6, subdivision (c)(5).
-Issuance of Amendment No. 2 will increase the amount of take of the Covered Species compared to the Project as originally approved; however, by implementing Conditions of Approval that require plans to reduce mortality and relocate Covered Species, restore temporary impacts, monitoring by a Designated Biologist, and permanent protection of Habitat Management Lands, it is not expected that Amendment No. 2 will increase Project impacts on these species (i.e., "impacts of taking" as used in Fish and Game Code Section 2081, subd. (b)(2)).
-Issuance of Amendment No. 2 does not affect CDFW's previous determination that issuance of the ITP meets and is otherwise consistent with the permitting criteria set forth in Fish and Game Code section 2081, subdivisions (b) and (c).
+On October 10, 2024, CDFW received an application and corresponding fee payment from the Permittee requesting a third major amendment to the ITP.
+The request includes increasing the Project footprint by 90.4 acres to accommodate two additional borrow areas (Borrow Areas 20 and 21), adding 0.5 acre to the Project footprint associated with repairing and stabilizing a landslide above a haul road.an additional 1.3 acres of impact to an existing drainage, ditch D-05, which will need additions to the total length of the drainage that will need to be relocated to accommodate downstream stability berms, increase the footprint of contractor use areas and dam stability berms, and construct a temporary haul road under State Route 152 for a total Project footprint of 1,924.84 acres.
+An existing DWR maintenance yard must be permanently relocated to accommodate downstream stability berms.
+Therefore, the request includes changing 11.4 acres of temporary impacts on SJKF to permanent impacts as a result of establishing a permanent DWR maintenance yard (8.1 acres) and access road (3.3 acres) to an area currently used by the Project for temporary staging.
+These 11.4 acres were included in the original ITP and mitigated as temporary impacts.
+CDFW finds that this Amendment (Major Amendment No. 23) is a Major Amendment, as defined in California Code of Regulations, title 14, section 783.6, subdivision (c)(5).
+Issuance of Major Amendment No. 23 will increase the amount of take of the Covered Species compared to by an additional 67.78 acres of permanent habitat impacts, increasing the Project as originally approved total permanent impacts to 201.87 acres; however, by implementing Conditions of Approval that require plans to reduce mortality and relocate Covered Species, restore temporary impacts, monitoring by a Designated Biologist, and additional permanent protection of Habitat Management Lands compensatory habitat, it is not expected that Major Amendment No. 23 will increase Project impacts on these species Covered Species (i.e., "impacts of taking" as used in Fish and Game Code Section 2081, subd. (b)(2)).
+Issuance of Major Amendment No. 23 does not affect CDFW's previous determination that issuance of the ITP meets and is otherwise consistent with the permitting criteria set forth in Fish and Game Code section 2081, subdivisions (b) and (c).

-CDFW now reissues this ITP including the revised provisions in Major Amendment No. 1 and Amendment No. 2 (collectively, the Amended ITP).
+CDFW now reissues this ITP including the revised provisions in Major Amendment No. 1 and, Major Amendment No. 2, and Major Amendment No. 3 (collectively, the Amended ITP).
 The Amended ITP includes all the operative provisions as the effective date of this Amended ITP.
-Attachment 4 to this Amended ITP shows the specific red-line changes made to the ITP as a result of Amendment No. 2.
-Figure 3 has been added to show the 0.5 acre landslide repair area.
+Attachment 45 to this Amended ITP shows the specific redline changes made to the ITP as a result of Amendment No. 23.
+Figure 32 has been addedupdated to show the 0.5 acre landslide repair area.
+Project footprint and expansion areas associated with Amendment No. 3.

-2. Effective Date and Expiration Date section has been amended as follows:
+2. The Effective Date and Expiration Date of this ITP section has been amended as follows: